ElizaLo/Data-Science/Data Science Project Structure/README.md

 # Data Science Project Structure

-## Why use a specific project structure in Git?
+## :octocat: Why use a specific project structure in Git?

 ### Take care of teammates